Please note: This page contains affiliate links. If you purchase from a partnership site, I may earn a commission.

 Make a Paper Picnic Lantern

 Add a little romance or maybe a little sparkly magic to your next picnic with pretty paper lanterns.
+This is a Cricut project you can make all year round.
 These lanterns look really pretty at nice and are super easy to make if you have a Cricut Explore.
-I've created a pattern you can use that is available in the Cricut Design Space too.
-Pick your favorite paper colors and create a lovely little lantern perfect for any occasion!
-Tip: make sure to use battery operated votive candles – real candles will likely burn the paper.

 Paper Picnic Lantern designed by Jen Goode